Hear It From Our people

 Although the thought of presenting to the Montreal tax group and especially the national tax group was intimidating at first, I now look forward to giving such presentations as they allow me to further my knowledge on the most recent issues being addressed by Canadian tax courts and also help me to develop my skills as a public speaker.

-One of the first things I came to appreciate the most from the start of articling was not only how every lawyer of the tax group was incredibly passionate about tax, but also how they were equally passionate about teaching me and guiding me in my development.
 They all took pride in carefully explaining the facts and underlying legal issues in every mandate that they assigned to me.
 What’s more, I was able to freely exchange ideas about my mandates with each member of the group which proved to be an invaluable tool for me when faced with challenging legal issues.

 The tax group has a very unique and exciting dynamic which I grew to appreciate more and more each day.
 The small size of the group allowed me to form strong interpersonal relationships with each lawyer, giving it the feel of a boutique firm while having all the resources of a top tier national law firm at my fingertips to execute my mandates.
 In short, articling with the tax group made me more enthusiastic about the practice of tax law than I have ever been.